3. MCAM Dataset¶

 underlying imaging sensors.
 To obtain the underlying NumPy array, utilize the

-attribute of the returned DataArray
+data attribute of the returned DataArray.

 >>> mcam.dataset['images'].data